codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why did the teddy bear say “no” to dessert?
-Because she was stuffed.
+Why did the chicken get a penalty?
+For fowl play.

 ## Home Server Up-Time